Saïf Ghezal

-Saïf Ghezal (سيف غزال; born 30 June 1981) is a Tunisian football manager and former player who manages Stade Gabèsien.
+Saïf Ghezal (سيف غزال; born 30 June 1981) is a Tunisian football manager and former player.

 Club career

 Ghezal was born in M'saken.
 He previously played for Étoile Sportive du Sahel, and participated at the 2007 FIFA Club World Cup.
 In summer 2008 he moved from Étoile Sportive du Sahel to Swiss club BSC Young Boys.
 Ghezal signed for Al-Ahli Jeddah on 29 December 2009.

 International career

 Ghezal played for the Tunisia national team during qualifying matches for the 2010 FIFA World Cup.

 Coaching career

 On 5 February 2020, Ghezal was appointed manager of ES Beni-Khalled.